Median voter theorem: The median voter property

 We will say that a voting method has the "median voter property in one dimension" if it always elects the candidate closest to the median voter under a one-dimensional spatial model.
 We may summarize the median voter theorem as saying that all Condorcet methods possess the median voter property in one dimension.

 It turns out that Condorcet methods are not unique in this: Coombs' method is not Condorcet-consistent but nonetheless satisfies the median voter property in one dimension.
 Approval voting satisfies the same property under several models of strategic voting.

 Extensions to higher dimensions

-It is impossible to fully generalize the median voter theorem to spatial models in more than one dimension, as there is no longer a single unique "median" for all possible distributions of voters.
+In higher dimensional space the median can be generalized to the geometric median.
+For spatial models the McKelvey–Schofield chaos theorem shows that there might be no Condorcet winner.
 However, it is still possible to demonstrate similar theorems under some limited conditions.

 Saari's example of a domain where the Condorcet winner is not the socially-optimal candidate.